Akshaykumarcp/ML-Model-KNN/README.md

 #### Problem with imbalanced dataset even after handling !!

 - Possibility of getting high accuracy in imbalanced dataset with dumb model in place because in test dataset (after splitting) majority classes shall be present

+## KNN when dataset has outliers

+- when k is small (ex: k=1), KNN is prone to outlier
+- perform k-fold cross validation and choose the best accuracy for the right k

+## KNN affected by scale of the features ?

+- Yes, since KNN is distance based model.
+- Hence, perform column standardization before model training

+## Are KNN interpretable ?

+- Depends on domain
+- When k is small (ex: 1), model is interpretable.
+- As dimensionality increases in the dataset, interpretability becomes harder

 ## Acknowledgements

  - [Google Images](https://www.google.co.in/imghp?hl=en-GB&tab=ri&authuser=0&ogbl)